 That's why I've posted thus far multiple blogposts on affair prevention.
 One article discusses resisting the three main temptations that destroy marriages.
 Another is on how the nature of sexuality contributes to inadvertent affairs.
 A third post is on keeping your marriage strong which helps to ward off infidelities from your marriage relationship like keeping your body healthy helps ward off infections.

 While prevention is vital, recovery is the challenge after an affair has happened.
 Is it really possible to put the past behind you when the past includes your or your partner's affair?
-Can trust ever be repaired?
-Recovery after upsetting events is a skill set that all couples need, and especially need to utilize after the trauma of an infidelilty.

 The good news is that full recovery after even long-standing or multiple affairs is possible.
 Ideally, recovery ends up with everyone having learned and grown.

 Recovery for the deceiver